Gilandel/utils-old/utils-assertor/README.md

 ### Reset explanations

-Like explain in the previous chapter, to avoid the clear of intermediate steps, the parameter 'reset' can be set to 'false' (default: true).
+Like explain in the previous chapter, to avoid the clearing of intermediate steps, the parameter 'reset' can be set to 'false' (default: true).
-A about the cleared, only the checked value is kept, any intermediate check is cleared.
+A about the clearing, only the checked value is kept, any intermediate checks are cleared.
 ```java
 AssertCharSequence<String> assertion = Assertor.that("text1");
 assertion.isBlank().and("text2").isNotEmpty().isOK(); // returns false